 Did you make this recipe?If you made this recipe, snap a pic and hashtag it #justonecookbook!
 We love to see your creations on Instagram @justonecookbook!

 Editor’s Note: This post was originally published on June 30, 2013.
-The post has been updated with new blog content and images along with a revised recipe in October 2021.
+It was updated with new images and a revised recipe on September 27, 2021, and republished with more helpful content on March 5, 2025.

 Introducing JOC Goods